Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 How did my dog rupture his cruciate ligament you may ask?
 Often, this injury may occur when a dog takes a bad step such as when his lower leg portion gets trapped in a hole and the rest of the leg keeps moving forward.
-In other cases, an overweight older dog may have weakened ligaments that rutpure when the dog jumps off a bed.
-Some large breeds are predisposed to this condition such as mastiffs, Newfoundlands, Akitas, St. Bernards, Rottweilers, Chesapeake Bay retrievers, and American Staffordshire terriers.
+In other cases, an overweight older dog may have weakened ligaments that rupture when the dog jumps off a bed.
+Some large breeds are predisposed to this condition such as mastiffs, Newfoundlands, Akitas, St. Bernards, Rottweilers, Chesapeake Bay Retrievers, and American Staffordshire Terriers.

-Conservative Management: Non-Surgical Cruciate Ligament Treatment in Dogs
+Conservative Management: Non-Surgical Cruciate Ligament Management in Dogs

-The subject of surgery in torn cruciate ligaments seems to be a subject of controversy.
+Surgery in torn cruciate ligaments seems to be a subject of controversy.
 One thing is for sure; when the ligament is torn, the knee is unstable and the bones are subject to an abnormal range of motion.
 This leads to a cascading effect, where the bones and the meniscus cartilage are subject to wear and tear, which leads to degenerative changes.
 When the meniscus is affected, parts of it may need to be removed or repaired.
 Bone spurs, which develop in deteriorating joints, may start to form as early as one to three weeks after the rupture.
 A swelling just on the inside of the knee, known as a medial buttress, may be a sign that arthritis has set in, in cases where the tear is old.
-Surgery,appears to slow down degeneration, but it's unfortunate that the degenerative changes cannot be reversed once started.
+Surgery appears to slow down degeneration, but it's unfortunate that the degenerative changes cannot be reversed once started.

 Understanding Non-Surgical Options

-If you were wondering what would happen if your dog skipped the surgery and was allowed to rest, the prognosis appears to depend on great part on how large your dog is.
+If you were wondering what would happen if your dog skipped the surgery and was allowed to rest, the prognosis appears to depend in great part on how large your dog is.
 In a study, dogs suffering from a cruciate rupture were studied for six months.
-About 85 percent of the dogs who weighed less than 30 lbs improved or regained almost normal function.
+About 85 percent of the dogs who weighed less than 30 lbs. improved or regained almost normal function.
 Only 19 percent of dogs weighing over 30 pounds improved or regained almost normal function.